soldair/node-watchfd/readme.md

 - filename
   its really intended that this be a regular file or non existant. i dont know what would happen right now if its a directory.
-- options
-  supported custom options are
+- options. supported custom options are

 	```js
 	{